Skip to content

 2. Is tech sales a good career?

 Additionally, the technology industry is a rapidly growing field, and the demand for tech sales professionals is expected to increase in the coming years.
-In fact, the technology industry has not just weathered the pandemic-driven disruptions of the past few years; it has flourished.
+The technology industry has not just weathered the pandemic-driven disruptions of the past few years; it has flourished.
 Worldwide IT spending is projected to total $4.5 trillion in 2023, an increase of 2.4% from 2022.

 avatar